graemetlloyd/Claddis/README.md

 Claddis is an in-development R package designed to import cladistic-type data sets (#NEXUS format) into R and perform disparity and rate tests.

 Below are links to slides from three conference presentations on the package.
-(Note: the package has changed a lot since these were given!)
+(Note: the package has changed a lot since the first two were given!)

 [Talk 1](http://www.slideshare.net/graemelloyd/a-new-r-package-for-automating-cladistic-ordination-and-the-effects-of-phylogenetic-signal-on-disparity-measures)